The IF function is helpful in "customizing" the result of your logical test😀

 Customize the result with a text

-- First parameter, the same test
+- The first argument, the same test

-- Second parameter, the word "OK"
+- The second argument, the word "OK"

-- Third result, the word "Wrong amount"
+- The third argument, the word "Wrong amount"

 Optional: Reverse the test